MA-MacDonald/stream-engine/README.md

 ![StreamEngine Example](https://i.imgur.com/3ALvZ1m.png)

 ## Processing Data
 By default no processing is done to the data.
-It is simply graphed as it it recieved.
+It is simply graphed as it is recieved.
 However you can define a custom data processor to process Stream data before it is plotted.

-In our example above we are plotting the raw cpu percent values which are very speratic and hard to read.
+In our example above we are plotting the raw cpu percent values which are very sporadic and hard to read.
 We can define a custom processor to smooth the data before we plot it which will make it more readable and mimic a standard system monitor tool.

 A Stream processor takes in a thread (the line object and the line data) and data (the next value to be added tot the thread).
 ```Python